AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  20   |    14    |
 |  AVG   |  12.6    |

-On average the algorithm using always crossover and mutation needs 12~13 generations to find the better solution
+The next table show the algorithm with the same values in probabilities, but the initial populations changes:

 | Tried    |  50 chromosomes  |  100 chromosomes  |  500 chromosomes  |  1000 chromosomes  |
 | :------: | :------: |:------: |:------: |:------: |